 Assuming the mold is successful, the MAD will advance your jaw by at least 1mm once it is placed inside the mouth with your teeth in the upper and lower trays.
-Customizable models like the VitalSleep and SnoreRX listed above can be manually adjusted in increments of 1mm to ensure a comfortable advancement level.
-Other MAD models, such as the ZQuiet, automatically adjust using a flexible hinge that adapts to the shape of your jaw and mouth.
+Customizable models can be manually adjusted in increments of 1mm to ensure a comfortable advancement level.
+Other MAD models automatically adjust using a flexible hinge that adapts to the shape of your jaw and mouth.
 By advancing the jaw forward, MADs can widen your breathing passages to allow easier air passage and reduce the risk of snoring.

 TRDs are a bit more straightforward.
 Most TRDs resemble the pacifiers used by babies and infants.
 They are outfitted with flanges that rest against the inner folds of your upper and lower lip, along with an opening where the tongue fits.
 This opening is fairly narrow to promote suction, which keeps the tongue near the front of the mouth and away from the back of your throat.
 TRDs are normally designed for universal fit, so you won’t need to follow boil-and-bite instructions or customize their settings.